ariesiitr/Simulation-using-ROS/README.md

                            //firmware.us.ardupilot.org/Tools/MissionPlanner/archive/

-On addition to this get these installed as well
+On addition to this get these installed as well and also get the move.py file attached above in your home directory.

                                                 sudo pip install mavproxy